St. Clair County Board of Education approves various personnel items at called meeting

-The St. Clair County School Board is getting teachers and employees in place for the upcoming school year.
-Last week at a special called meeting, the BOE approved the following personnel items:
+ST. CLAIR COUNTY -- The St. Clair County school board is getting teachers and employees in place for the upcoming academic year.

+During a recent special called meeting, the BOE approved the following new hires:

-Also hired was Elizabeth Edwards Grimes as the new principal at Margaret Elementary.
+Also, the board named Elizabeth Edwards Grimes the new principal at Margaret Elementary.

 The board accepted the following voluntary transfers: Denise Wise, bookkeeper at Margaret Elementary to bookkeeper at Ashville Elementary; Billy Ray Morris, career prep at SCCHS to career prep at Moody High; and Bethany Hill Haynie, first-grade teacher at Margaret Elementary to second-grade teacher at Springville Elementary.